brexhq/substation/CONTRIBUTING.md

 #### Package Configurations

 Configurations for packages (for example, [process](/process/README.md) and [condition](/condition/README.md)) should always use lower_snake_case in their JSON keys.
-This assists with maintaining readability when reviewing large configuration files.
+This helps maintain readability when reviewing large configuration files.

 We strongly urge everyone to use Jsonnet for managing configurations.